Toru Fetū Kindergarten, Porirua

 Every morning children gather for Lotu (devotions), starting on a positive note with blessings that sets the tone for the day.
 This is also a time to welcome new children and families to the Nuanua village.

-Nuanua celebrates traditional cultural events including Samoan language week and independence day, Tokelauan Language week and other national days that relate to families and cultures.
+Nuanua celebrates traditional cultural events including Samoan language week and Independence Day, Tokelauan Language week and other national days that relate to families and cultures.
 We celebrate with music, dance and food.

 All the teachers at Nuanua are 100 per cent qualified and registered, and all have first aid qualifications.
 The teaching team include teachers from Samoan, Tokelauan, Maori and Scots backgrounds.